The Peperomia Dolabriformis is a compact plant with green leaves fused together along the midrib.

 If they look like burn spots, this is most probably due to sun stress.
 Have you been exposing your plant to direct sun?
 Shift it to a shaded spot.

 Sudden wilting and falling of leaves

-I would immediately check for a root rot indicated by the base of the plant being soggy and dislodged from the roots.
+I would immediately check for root rot, indicated by the base of the plant being soggy and dislodged from the roots.